 - Stir in hot sauce and return to a boil.
 Boil for 2 more minutes. ( ½ cup buffalo sauce)

 - Remove from heat and stir in cayenne pepper and baking soda.
 The caramel will foam up a bit- this is normal.
-(1 tsp baking soda, 1 tsp cayenne pepper)
+(1 teaspoon baking soda, 1 teaspoon cayenne pepper)

 - Pour over popcorn (half goes on each tray) and stir to coat the popcorn.

 - Bake for an hour stirring every 15 minutes.

 - Once done baking, allow to cool and then enjoy! *